 Where the valuation is lower than expected, we will still offer the loan but we may reduce the amount accordingly within our guideline LTVs.

-Do I need my own solicitors?
+Do I need my own solicitor?

 Can you recommend a solicitor?

 Yes.
 We would recommend using one of our panel solicitors who are used to completing bridging loans so that the process is completed quickly.
 If you have a good relationship with your solicitor and wish to use them, then that is equally fine.
-The firm must have at least three partners and each individual applicant will need to seek separate legal advice from a different solicitor (it can be the different partners within the same firm).
+The firm must have at least three SRA approved managers and each individual applicant will need to seek separate legal advice from a different solicitor (it can be the different partners within the same firm).

 What is an exit strategy?